 The kitten’s cries increased in intensity as she levitated from the tree and descended slowly into my arms.

-I cradled her to my chest where she curled up shivering in fright, her nose buried into my tee-shirt.
+I cradled her to my chest where she curled up, shivering in fright, her nose buried into my tee-shirt.
 “You poor baby.
 It’s okay.
 You’re safe now.”

-Danu reached out and rubbed her finger against the ball of fur but jerked back when the kitten’s head popped up, her eyes focused on my cousin, her nose wrinkling as she sniffed in Danu’s direction.
+Danu reached out and rubbed her finger against the ball of fur, but jerked back when the kitten’s head popped up.
+Her eyes focused on my cousin, her nose wrinkling as she sniffed in Danu’s direction.

-“Mama!”
+“Mine!”
 The cat squirmed in my arms frantic to leap from my arms.